 You don't need to type the measurement unit ("), or the preceding "0".
 Because the rulers are showing inches, Illustrator automatically applies inches as the unit of value.

-The default zero point in Illustrator CC is the top-left corner of the artboard.
+in Illustrator CC is the top-left corner of the artboard.
 This is a significant change if you have used CS4 or earlier versions.